StevenMayher/431-2021/quizzes/quiz2/README.md

 The files you will need to complete Quiz 2 will include:

-1. a [PDF file that will be posted here] containing all questions and complete instructions
+1. [this PDF file](https://github.com/THOMASELOVE/431-2021/blob/main/quizzes/quiz2/quiz2.pdf) containing all questions and complete instructions
 2. [this Google Form Answer Sheet for Quiz 2](https://bit.ly/431-2021-quiz2-answer-sheet) where you will submit your responses by the deadline.
 3. the five files (`Love-boost.R` and four data files) which appear now in our Shared Google Drive in the data subfolder within the Quiz 2 folder.